Tennessee Fish & Wildlife Commission

 John “Chip” Saltsman was named to serve on the Tennessee Fish and Wildlife Commission in July 2022.

 A well-known national political strategist, Commissioner Saltsman has worked primarily in his home state.
 He has worked as a consultant on several national and state campaigns.
 He also served as Senior Political Advisor to former Senior Senate Majority Advisor Bill Frist at VOLPAC, a political action committee chaired by the senator.
-He began his career on Gov. Don Sunquist’s staff and later served as chairman of the Tennessee Republican Party for a time.
+He began his career on Gov. Don Sundquist’s staff and later served as chairman of the Tennessee Republican Party for a time.

 “Growing up, hunting and fishing in the southeast, I never imagined having the opportunity to serve on the commission,” Commissioner Saltsman said.
 “I am looking forward to working with the great team at the TWRA to improve and continue the great hunting and fishing tradition for Tennessee.”

-Commissioner Saltsman resides in his hometown of Nashville with Katie and daughter Abigal.
+Commissioner Saltsman resides in his hometown of Nashville with Katie and daughter Abigail.
 He attended Christian Brothers University in Memphis, where he earned his bachelor’s and master’s in business administration degrees.
 He enjoys hunting and fishing.

 Statewide